-Longer term cellulosic ethanol may be a better solution, but at this time it is not commercially available.
+Longer term, cellulosic ethanol may be a better solution, but at this time it is not commercially available.
 Even if we use wood and switchgrass as inputs, cellulosic ethanol will be difficult to scale up to provide more than a small share of the needed fuel.

 Biofuel from algae looks to some like it might work.
-At this point, we do not have a commercial way of doing this and the cost would be extremely high.
+At this point, methods have not yet been perfected.

-This work is licensed under a Creative Commons Attribution-Share Alike 3.0 United States License.
+Some RIGHTS RESERVED This work is licensed under a Creative Commons Attribution-Share Alike 3.0 United States License.